loremipsumdonec/optimizely-cms-models/posts/lets_play_around_with_headless/lets_play_around_with_headless_part_2.md

 }
 ```

-We can workaround this problem by using a function wrapper for the function `lorem.render`.
+We can go around this problem by using a wrapper for the function `lorem.render`.

 ```csharp
 [Fact]